 To make it possible, write out a list of people and their contact information who can provide occasional childcare or help with the baby.
 This could be friends, family, and also professional childcare providers too.

 Now that you are bringing a baby into the world, you’ll want to make friendships with people who also have children.
 They will understand the crazy schedules and sleepless nights and normalize much of what you experience.
 These could be neighbors, friends, or coworkers that you already know, or they could be people in a local mom’s group that you have never met before.
 Maybe you connected with one or two couples in your childbirth classes or parenting classes.
 Write a list of people who have young babies or groups you could join to build your mom tribe and support network.
 It’s wonderful to feel like you’re not alone going through the challenges and triumphs of parenthood.
 No one understands more than another new parent.

 11. Mental Health Support

-Something else that many expecting parents don’t think about — or don’t want to think about — when preparing their postpartum plan is mental health support.
-Perinatal mood and anxiety disorders (PMADs) affect up to 20% of pregnant people and new parents.
-This is why it’s important to have some resources in place and a list of local mental health care professionals who have expertise in PMADs.
+Mental health support is something that many expecting parents don’t think about — or don’t want to think about when preparing their postpartum plan.
+Perinatal mood and anxiety disorders (PMADs) affect 20-25% of pregnant people and new parents.
+This is why it’s important to have some resources and a list of local mental health care professionals who have expertise in PMADs.
 Fortunately, perinatal and postpartum mood disorders can be treated.
-Depending on the severity, treatment can include self-care, social support, talk therapy, and medication when needed.
+Treatment can include self-care, social support, talk therapy, and medication when needed depending on the severity.

 Many people don’t know that fathers can also experience postpartum depression.
 This is why your list should also contain resources, online and local, that can help you both during these times.
 Some great ones are: